Finding the best REITs to buy for 2026 requires more than just an understanding of the real estate market broadly.

 VICI Properties (VICI) specializes in gaming, hospitality, and entertainment properties.
 While you’re probably most familiar with its Vegas real estate, which includes Caesars Palace Las Vegas, MGM Grand, and the Venetian Resort Las Vegas, VICI actually owns 54 gaming properties and 39 other “experiential” properties—such as golf courses and Bowlero bowling alleys—across roughly two dozen states and Canada.

-VICI and other gaming REITs are a way to invest in gambling/gaming with the potential for less volatility.
-That’s because their revenues aren’t directly driven by ups and downs in the business—they collect rent.
-So while a prolonged economic downturn, say, could weigh on operators’ ability to pay their bills, VICI is a bit more insulated from quarter-to-quarter issues.
+VICI and other gaming REITs are a way to invest in gambling/gaming with the potential for less volatility—nice to have a lot of the time, but especially important as we head into a 2026 in which Americans’ discretionary spending could remain challenged.
+That’s because these REITs’ revenues aren’t directly driven by ups and downs in the business; they collect rent.
+So while a prolonged economic downturn could weigh on operators’ ability to pay their bills, VICI is a bit more insulated from quarter-to-quarter issues.

 Indeed, not only does VICI specifically have lease escalators that help ensure steadier growth going forward, but those escalators—at either the rate of inflation (via the consumer price index, or CPI) or 1.7% for non-CPI escalators—are above the industry average.

-This helps VICI pay a dividend that’s not just reliable, but quite large, too—it currently yields north of 5%.
-It also enjoys extremely high ratings from the Wall Street community, earning it a spot among our best dividend stocks
+All of this helps VICI pay a dividend that’s not just reliable, but quite large, too—it currently yields north of 5%.
+It also enjoys extremely high ratings from the Wall Street community, earning it a spot among our best dividend stocks.

 Related: The 8 Best Dividend ETFs [Get Income + Diversify]